mimvoid/neocities-site/src/content/worlds/aegis-of-death/felix/index.md

 **Relation**: Father

 "What do you want me to say?
 That 'I'm grateful for him keeping a roof over our heads' and blah blah blah?
-Yeah, I'll give him that, but that's all from me."
+Yeah, tough luck buddy."